 Q: How do I dispute a violation I received?

 A: If you received a violation that was incorrectly issued, please contact the Compliance Director in writing.
 From there, the Compliance Director can complete another inspection to verify if the violation was sent in error.
 Any correspondence you would like the committee to review in regards to an error, please send to the Compliance Director.
 The committee will review the correspondence at their next CSC meeting and you will receive a letter in the mail notifying you of their decision/discussion.

 Q: How do I file a complaint?

-A: If you would like to file a complaint in regards to a potential violation, please contact the Compliance Director in writing at email@example.com.
-It is helpful if you can be specific as possible in regards to the occurrence and provide pictures.
+A: If you would like to file a complaint in regards to a potential violation, please contact the Compliance Director in writing at firstname.lastname@example.org.
+It is helpful if you can be as specific as possible in regards to the occurrence and provide pictures.

 Q: Why has nothing been done about the complaint/potential violation I filed?

 A: Each complaint filed by a homeowner is investigated by the Compliance Director.
 If a violation of the Somersett Governing Documents is identified, the Compliance Director will take the necessary steps per the Compliance Policy.

 Please note: The Somersett Owners Association and or Compliance Director may not disclose if any homeowner is in violation, due to confidentiality.